bcorporaal/Toko/README.md

 ## Credits

+Many thanks to all the creator whose code or work is in some way of influence to Toko.

 Toko includes code from the following:<br>
 [Chromotome color palettes](https://github.com/kgolid/chromotome) by Kjetil Midtgarden Golid.
 MIT License.<br>
 [D3 color palettes](https://github.com/d3/d3) by Mike Bostock and others.
 ISC License.<br>